greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/support-engineer-career-path_1_1.md

 ---
 title: Support Engineer Career Path
 description: The details of this page are to outline more specific guidance around promotions for Support team members.
 Page should not be moved without a Support Global Change Management issue.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/support-engineer-career-path_1_1/
+linkTitle: Support Engineer Career Path
+type: docs
 ---

 ## Career Development in Support